 All pell-eligible classes must be added by the semester add/drop deadline to be counted towards the total credit hours that determine the Federal Pell Grant amount for that semester.
 If you add any class after the add/drop deadline (including a Term class), that class may not count towards your total number of credits used to calculate your Pell Grant eligibility.

 If you withdraw from a class after the add/drop deadline, the Financial Aid Office will review your case and look for proof of attendance.
 You will not have to be involved in that process.
 If it cannot be determined that you attended the class, then you may be required to pay back some, or all, of your Pell Grant.
 Discontinuing from all classes, even if there is proof of attendance, may result in a reduction of your Pell Grant.

 You must be enrolled in at least six credit hours for the semester at the time your loan is disbursed.
-If you drop or withdraw below six credit hours after disbursement and we cannot determine proof of attendance, you may need to pay back some or all your federal loan.
-Discontinuing from all classes, even if there is proof of attendance, may result in a reduction of your federal loans.
+If you drop or withdraw below six credit hours after disbursement but still are enrolled in at least one aid-eligible class, your loan would not be reduced.
+Dropping or discontinuing from all classes at any point in time in the semester, even if there is proof of attendance, may result in a reduction of your federal loans.